 The colors occur when enzymes and amino acids present in garlic react with the sulfur compounds responsible for garlic’s pungent smell.
 The reaction causes different multipyrrole molecules to form.
 Different types of multipyrrole molecules are responsible for the different pigments.
 The multipyrrole molecule most familiar to us is chlorophyll, produced by plants in the presence of light; however, chlorophyll is not produced by the cooking or pickling processes that turn garlic blue.

-- Color of garlic bulbs - Some garlic is pure white, some has tinges of purple or red; the colored garlic may be more prone to turning blue-green.
+- Color of garlic bulbs: Some garlic is pure white, and some have tinges of purple or red; the colored garlic may be more prone to turning blue-green.

 If your garlic turned blue by surprise, you may have already researched this accident and found discussions about sulfur compounds in garlic reacting with copper present in water supplies, utensils, or copper-rich foods.
 There may be validity to this explanation, in which case the blue color indicates the presence of copper sulfate, not the presence of multipyrrole pigments.